 Testicular cancer (assumed)

 Referred to investigate a lump in the right epididymis.
-The patient also complained for right testicular discomfort.
-He had previously been affected by right-sided epididymo-orchitis but the current pain was not to this level.
+The patient also complained of right testicular discomfort.
+He had previously been affected by right-sided epididymo-orchitis but the current pain was not as severe.

 Loading Stack -